German Naval Intelligence Service: Central Office

 The group Foreign Navies (FM), was divided into three sections, which were supplied with all incoming messages concerning Foreign Navies: the Abwehr, naval attaché, and the press and radio intelligence.
-Group FM started to compete with Section B, primary because the head of Department AIII (Arp) had once been head of Group FM, and had a tendency to overrate the information coming from sources other than section AIIIb.Bonatz, 1970, p.
-75 Further, the department head was senior in rank to head on section B, and who insisted that this was observed.
+Group FM started to compete with Section B, primary because the head of Department AIII (Arp) had once been head of Group FM, and had a tendency to overrate the information coming from sources other than section AIIIb.
+Further, the department head was senior in rank to head on section B, and who insisted that this was observed.
 Significant friction existed between departments, with section AIIIb fighting for Independence.
 In 1934/36, Radio Intelligence (Section AIIIb) transferred the branch which implemented own means of decipherment was section AIIIa (Communication), reflecting a more logical and efficient department layout.